mateusmenezes95/omnidirectional_controllers/README.md

 ```

 > Run `colcon build --help` to understand the arguments passed!
+> If you want to generate the compile_commands.json file, add the argument `--cmake-args -DCMAKE_EXPORT_COMPILE_COMMANDS=1` to the command above.

 After building the package, open a new terminal and navigate to your workspace.
 Then, source the overlay by running the following command: